-- Blind Mice Mart sells adaptive aids and products.
+- 1. Blind Mice Mart sells adaptive aids and products.
 Also hosts a collection of descriptive movies and the "Cooking in the Dark" podcast. - 2.
-Click Rule for accurate tactile measuring, typically used by vision impaired woodworkers - 3.
-Enhanced Vision Sells a variety of video magnifiers, also known as CCTVs. - 4. eSight Eyewear - 5.
-Humanware sells various video magnifiers, also called CCTVs, the Victor Stream, a specialized MP3 player and recorder, and refreshable braille devices. - iBill for identification of US paper currency is provided for free by the National Library Service - 7.
-ID Mate En-Vision America purchase this barcode reader, which can also create customized labels. - 8.
+Click Rule for accurate tactile measuring, typically used by vision impaired woodworkers - Enhanced Vision Sells a variety of video magnifiers, also known as CCTVs. - 4. eSight Eyewear - 5.
+Humanware sells various video magnifiers, also called CCTVs, the Victor Stream, a specialized MP3 player and recorder, and refreshable braille devices. - 6. iBill for identification of US paper currency is provided for free by the National Library Service - 7.
 Independent Living Aids is an online store that sells products for people who are blind or visually impaired.
-(800) 537-2118 - 9.
+Phone: (800) 537-2118 - 8.
 LS&S Products specializes in products for the blind, visually impaired, deaf, and hard of hearing.
-Here you will find a great collection of low vision aids, hearing helpers, daily living aids, and information designed to help you or a loved one regain independence. - 10.
+Here you will find a great collection of low vision aids, hearing helpers, daily living aids, and information designed to help you or a loved one regain independence. - 9.
 MaxiAids is a company that specializes in products for people with disabilities.
 Many of the products described in our courses can be purchase through the online store or by phone.
-(800) 522-6294 - 11.
-NuEyes - 12.
-NVDA NV Access free screen reading software for Windows computers. - PENfriend audio labeling system for recording customized audio labels - 14.
-ScriptTalk, a scripTalk station or app, is available for free and can read aloud prescription labels. - 15.
-Vispero- sells adaptive software, video magnifiers, also known as CCTVs, and refreshable braille devices.
+Phone: (800) 522-6294 - 10.
+NuEyes magnification and Ai glasses for individuals with visual impairments and the medical community. - 11.
+NVDA NV Access- free screen reading software for Windows computers.

-16. WayAround is a labeling and identification product for people with visual impairments.
+- PENfriend audio labeling system for recording customized audio labels. - 13.
+ScriptTalk, a ScripTalk station or app, is available for free and can read aloud prescription labels. - 14.
+Vispero- sells adaptive software, video magnifiers, also known as. - CCTVs, and refreshable braille devices. - 15.
+WayAround is a labeling and identification product for people with visual impairments.
 It connects WayTags to an app on a smartphone to record audio labels for clothes, documents, food, and other items.